Apocalyptic and post-apocalyptic fiction: Fossil fuel supply scarcities

-The film Mad Max (1979), directed by George Miller, presents a world in which oil resources have been nearly exhausted.
-This has resulted in constant energy shortages and a breakdown of law and order.
-The police do battle with criminal motorcycle gangs, with the result being the complete breakdown of modern society and nuclear war as depicted in Mad Max 2 (1981).
+The film Mad Max (1979), directed by George Miller, presents a world in which oil resources have been nearly exhausted, resulting in constant energy shortages and a breakdown of law and order.
+The police do battle with criminal motorcycle gangs, with the result being the complete breakdown of modern society and nuclear war, as depicted in Mad Max 2 (1981).
 The opening narration of Mad Max 2 implies that the fuel shortage was caused not just by peak oil, but also by oil reserves being destroyed during a large scale conflict in the Middle East.
 The remnants of society survive either through scavenging, or in one notable case, as depicted in the third sequel Mad Max Beyond Thunderdome (1985), by using methane derived from pig feces.

 James Howard Kunstler's novel World Made By Hand (2008) imagines life in upstate New York after a declining world oil supply has wreaked havoc on the US economy, and people and society are forced to adjust to daily life without cheap oil.

 Canadian novelist Douglas Coupland's book Player One (2010) deals with four individuals taking refuge in a Toronto airport bar while a series of cataclysmic events occurs outside.

 Alex Scarrow's novel Last Light and its sequel Afterlight narrate the fall of British civilization after a war in the Middle East eradicates the majority of the Earth's oil supply.

 The backstory of the video game series Fallout revolves around the so-called "Resource Wars", beginning circa 2050, when oil supplies become depleted, leading to a disastrous series of wars that include Europe going to war with the Middle East before disintegrating into warring nation-states after all available oil is used up, the United Nations collapsing, the U.S annexing Mexico and Canada, and finally total nuclear war between the U.S and China in 2077 after over 25 years of war.